UviDTE-UviSpace/uvispace-documentation/Introduction.rst

   points, once given a position and destination, and then stores them in an attribute.
 - **plotter.py** contains functions used to construct a graph with a predefined format.
-It is designed to map the calculated vs. real path of an UGV, and the delay times.
+It is designed to map the calculated vs. real path of a UGV, and the delay times.
-- **robot.py** contains the *RobotController()* class, where each instantiated object represents an UGV, and establishes the upper interface for working with its speed values.
+- **robot.py** contains the *RobotController()* class, where each instantiated object represents a UGV, and establishes the upper interface for working with its speed values.
 - **serialcomm.py** contains the *SerMesProtocol()* class, which is a child of the built-in python *pyserial* class.
-It defines a serial protocol, which will be used by the XBee modules for communicating the CPU with an UGV.
+It defines a serial protocol, which will be used by the XBee modules for communicating the CPU with a UGV.
 - **speedtransform.py** contains the *Speed()* class, for dealing with operations related to the speed values, such as transform between different scales or ensuring that the values are between valid boundaries.